Request a Brochure

 What is a raised bed?

-You might know them better as a metal planter, wooden planter or even a growbed but a raised bed is essentially any garden bed that is built above the ground, typically with sides made of wood, stone, or metal.
+You might also know them as growbeds but a raised bed is essentially any garden bed that raises your plants and crops above ground level, typically made using metal or wood.

 Raised beds offer many benefits to gardeners, including improved drainage and aeration, easier access to plants, and increased yields.
 In addition, raised beds can be used to create a more aesthetically pleasing garden design.

-There are a few things to consider before building or buying a raised bed, such as the size and location of the bed, the type of materials to use, and the type of plants that will be grown in it.
+There are a few things to consider before buying or building a raised bed, such as the size and location of the bed, the type of materials to use, and the type of plants that will be grown in it.
 With careful planning, raised beds can be a great addition to any garden.

 Here’s our guide to all things raised beds!